leifguard/frontend-code-katas/README.md

 # frontend-code-katas

 This repository contains a collection of frontend code katas.
-It starts very easy with some HTML, followed by CSS and Javascript.

-# #1

-# #2
+First only Jquery.

-#Jquery Katas
+# Jquery Katas

-##1.
-Selektoren
+## 1. Selectors

 ### Markup